SAP-samples/datahub-integration-examples/AppIntegrationExample/doc/hanaHowToImportViewsForCockpit.md

 ![](images/createHanaViews.ViewsOverview.png)

-## How to publish the views to SAC
+## How to publish the views to SAP Analytics Cloud

-For the consumption of the above views by SAC your HANA system must provide calculation views for those views.
+For the consumption of the above views by SAP Analytics Cloud your HANA system must provide calculation views for those views.
 Such calculations views for the above described views are part of the current solution.

 The instructions below refer to SAP HANA Studio (Version: 2.2.12.) in the SAP HANA modeler perspective.